Ohanaeze calls for food security in Igboland - Nigeria Today

 By Dennis Agbo

-ENUGU- OHANAEZE Ndigbo has advised its people against depending on other parts of the country for its source of food consumption.
+ENUGU—OHANAEZE Ndigbo has advised its people against depending on other parts of the country for food supply.

 Chairman of Ohanaeze Ndigbo in Enugu State, Chief Alex Ogbonnia gave the charge while inaugurating the Ezeagu local government council chapter of the organization.

-He described as unacceptable the abandonment of agricultural programmes that formed the hub of cash crop productions for economic prosperity in the the defunct Eastern Nigeria Region government.
+He described as unacceptable, the abandonment of agricultural programmes that formed the hub of cash crop productions for economic prosperity in the the defunct Eastern region government.

-Chairman of Ohanaeze Ndigbo in Ezeagu local government, Hon Joel Eke pledged to mobilize his people in line to the new Ohanaeze ideology and philosophy.

-The inauguration was attended by Ezeagu caretaker council Chairman, Chukwudi Ezinwa, senator Ben Collins Ndu and Chairman of Enugu State Traditional Council, HRM Amb.
-Lawrence Agubuzo
+man, Chukwudi Ezinwa, senator Ben Collins Ndu and Chairman of Enugu State Traditional Council, HRM Amb.
+Lawrence Agubuzo .

 The post Ohanaeze calls for food security in Igboland appeared first on Vanguard News.